 In 2004, we were invited by the Prison Fellowship representative in Ellsworth Correctional Facility to partner with them in their InnerChange Freedom Initiative program to start a TUMI satellite there.
 We opened our first prison satellite in Ellsworth, Kansas that summer with a small group of dedicated men, whose dean was a convicted murderer-turned-professor.
 The satellite caught the attention of the top Prison fellowship leaders.
 After a visit from the presidents of World Impact and PF, a partnership was born that has expanded prison sites across our nation.

 On October 13, 2011, PF and World Impact hosted an event at the Reagan Library seeking to expand our prison satellites nationally.
-This event, “From Prisoners to Pastors,” told the story of Prison Fellowship’s partnership with World Impact through TUMI, and featured Dr. Keith Phillips, World Impact’s president, Jim Liske, CEO of PF, and Jack Hayford who delivered an appeal to help us provide seminary-level education behind prison walls and to equip prisoners to become pastors and church leaders, both on the “inside” for lifers, as well as for those who return to their urban communities.
+This event, “From Prisoners to Pastors,” told the story of Prison Fellowship’s partnership with World Impact through TUMI, and featured Dr. Keith Phillips, then president of World Impact, Jim Liske, CEO of PF, and Jack Hayford who delivered an appeal to help us provide seminary-level education behind prison walls and to equip prisoners to become pastors and church leaders, both on the “inside” for lifers, as well as for those who return to their urban communities.

 The videos for this event are linked to here: